pavangit346/WebApp_Monitoring-Scaling-and-Automation/README.md

 - Learn how to automate infrastructure deployment and management tasks using boto3. - Experience with real-time monitoring and alerting systems.

+/////////////////////////////////////

+Solution

+Using Boto3 - script "ec2withwebAppspluss3.py"
+created S3 bucket uploaded the Web App
+Created Two EC2 instances and installed nginx.
+Using s3 storage location, copied the web App to EC2s and enabled the Web App.
+Made sure that Web App is working on both the EC2 instances.